 Kentucky's retired teachers live on a fixed income, one that averages less than \$40,000 in benefit payouts annually.
-With inflation hovering between 8-to-10 percent, legislative efforts resulting in higher prescription costs could result in thousands of retired teachers becoming economically vulnerable.
+With inflation a constant, legislation resulting in higher prescription costs could result in thousands of retired teachers becoming economically vulnerable.